Skip to main content

 “One of the more remarkable things about Notorious is that it hasn't seemed to age; if anything, it grows more timely.
 The climate that made a ‘notorious’ woman out of Alicia because of her drinking and apparent promiscuity is more permissive these days . . . but Alicia's recklessness helps make her seem a more modern, believable character than many strait-laced movie heroines of the same era.”

-Alicia is an interesting character among female characters as a whole but also Hitchcock characters specifically, so I want to contextualize her among other leading ladies of Hitchcock.
-This will help set the stage for our look on the players within this film, both Alicia herself and the men who pursue her.
+Alicia is an interesting player among female characters as a whole but also Hitchcock characters specifically, so I want to contextualize her among his other leading ladies.
+This will help set the stage for our look on the other participants in this film, both Alicia herself and the men who pursue her.
 Then I want to wrap up by answering whether Alicia fits into that most condemning of all classes--the damsel in distress.

 Brief Refresher